 - register affected land and assets;

 Once this participatory planning process has been completed and approved, the consultants will assist the LHDA with the implementation of the resettlement programme.
-The LHDA and the Phase II PMU will maintain a community liaison function throughout the process to ensure effective involvement of affected communities in the resettlement programme.
+The LHDA will maintain a community liaison function throughout the process to ensure effective involvement of affected communities in the resettlement programme.

-Contract 6006: Resettlement Planning and Implementation for the Polihali Western Access Corridor, comprising the Polihali Western Access Road (PWAR), bulk power supply (transmission lines and substations) and telecommunications infrastructure.
+Contract 6006: Resettlement Planning and Implementation for the Polihali Western Access Corridor, comprising the Polihali Western Access Road (PWAR), bulk power supply (transmission line and substation) and telecommunications infrastructure.
+Work on the contract which was awarded to Makhetha Development Consultants (Pty) Ltd in January 2017, has commenced.